mWater/minimongo/README.md

 Queries the local database first and then returns remote data if different than local version.

 This approach allows fast responses but with subsequent correction if the server has differing information.

+### RemoteDb

+Uses AJAX-JSON calls to an API to query a real Mongo database.
+API is simple and contains only query, upsert and remove commands.